 Taking out family life insurance allows you to protect your loved ones financially if you were no longer around.

 If you pass away during your policy term, a cash pay out will be made to your loved ones.

 Many people perceive life insurance to be confusing, but it doesn’t have to be.

 Life insurance works in four simple steps:

-Using a broker allows you to obtain all the information you need to make an informed decision and secure the best deal.
+Using a broker allows you to obtain all the information you need to make an informed decision and secure a great deal.

 Read on to find out how life insurance works here in the UK…

 Before applying for life insurance, you’ll need to think about what it is you want to protect.

 Life insurance is very personal to your unique circumstances and needs.

 The following points are things to consider when working out what your life insurance should cover:

-In general, if you have dependants and a mortgage, your life insurance should aim to relieve them of any financial worries should the worst happen to you.
+In general, if you have dependants and a mortgage, your life insurance should help to relieve them of any financial worries should the worst happen to you.